-Advance notice of dismissal or pay in lieu of such notice is not required by any federal, state or local law unless the termination of employment is owing to a mass layoff or plant closing as those terms are specifically defined under the Worker Adjustment and Retraining Notification Act (WARN Act) or any counterpart state law applicable to the employer.
-However, an employer may contractually agree to provide employees with advance notice of dismissal or pay in lieu of advance notice.
+Advance notice of dismissal or pay in lieu of such notice is not required by any federal, state or local law unless the termination of employment is owed to a mass termination or plant closure, as such terms are specifically defined under the Worker Adjustment and Retraining Notification Act (the WARN Act) or any counterpart state law applicable to the employer.
+However, an employer may contractually agree to provide employees with advance notice of dismissal or pay in lieu of such notice.